exercism/javascript/exercises/concept/coordinate-transformation/.docs/instructions.md

 ## 3. Compose transformation functions

 Combine two transformation functions to perform a repeatable transformation.
 This is often called _function composition_, where the result of the first function _'f(x)'_ is used as the input to the second function _'g(x)'_.
+In simple words you have to pass the result of first function into the second function and should return the result.

 ```javascript
 const moveCoordinatesRight2Px = translate2d(2, 0);